HackyCoder0951/focus_hub/docs/SYSTEM_DESIGN.md

 ```
 *Visual: [ContextProviders_ERD.png](modules_images/ContextProviders_ERD.png)*

+**Description:**
+This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Authentication Context module.
+It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.

 ### Custom React Hooks
 _No direct database tables; hooks encapsulate logic, not direct data storage._
 *Visual: [CustomHooks_ERD.png](modules_images/CustomHooks_ERD.png)*

+**Description:**
+This Entity Relationship Diagram (ERD) depicts the core database tables and their relationships for the Custom Hooks module.
+It shows how entities such as users, resources, and related records are structured and linked, supporting the module's data integrity and access patterns.

 ### External Integrations
 ```mermaid